Information about Pregabalin

 Q. How long do I need to take Pregabalin?

 Duration for the use of Pregabalin depends on the condition for which you are taking this medicine.
-If you are taking it for epilepsy, which if controlled by Pregabalin, you may have to continue it for years.
-If you are taking it for pain or anxiety, it is likely that once your symptoms have gone you will have to continue taking it for several months to ensure stopping the problem from coming back.
+If you are taking it for epilepsy, and it is effectively helping you then, you may have to continue it for years.
+If you are taking it for pain (neuropathic and fibromyalgia pain), it is likely that once your symptoms have gone you will have to continue taking it for several months to ensure stopping the problem from coming back.
+It is advised to not stop taking this medicine without consulting your doctor.

 Q. Is it necessary to continue taking Pregabalin even if I feel fine?

 Even if you feel fine, you should not stop Pregabalin.
 If you are taking it for epilepsy and suddenly stop its consumption, you may have seizures that will not stop.
-If you are taking it for any other reason you may experience anxiety, difficulty in sleeping, feeling sick, pain, and sweating.
-These can be prevented if dose of Pregabalin is reduced gradually.
+Stopping it suddenly may result in withdrawal symptoms and you may experience anxiety, difficulty in sleeping, feeling sick, pain and sweating.
+These can be prevented if the dose of Pregabalin is reduced gradually.

 Q. Is Pregabalin addictive?